Heating a garage with no insulation can be challenging but there is some good options.

 Read Here for Our Picks for the Best DIY Mini Split Systems

 Optimus H-9010 Garage/Shop Ceiling or Wall Mount Utility Heater

-Electrical units can also be used which come in all shapes and sizes.
+Electrical units are also good heaters to use which come in all shapes and sizes.

 The downside to electrical is they can run up a electric bill when used a lot.

-Even though they are not that efficient they are low cost units that will be heating up a space in no time.
+Even though they are not that efficient they are low-cost easy to setup units that will be heating up a space in no time.

 Kerosene forced air heaters put out a lot of heat and are only used in open spaces.

 They are often setup at construction sites in buildings to help while floating and taping drywall when it becomes too cold.

 Like propane heaters they use up oxygen so a door will need to be open while using one.

 A Kerosene heater will likely be overkill for the average garage since they put out so much heat.
 Only areas with very cold winters would one even be thought of being used.